meteor/meteor/content/deployment.md

 2. How to deploy to some common Meteor hosting environments.
 3. How to design a deployment process to make sure your application's quality is maintained.
 4. How to monitor user behavior with analytics tools.
-5. How to monitor your application with Kadira.
+5. How to monitor your application.
 6. How to make sure your site is discoverable by search engines.

 <h2 id="deploying">Deploying Meteor Applications</h2>